bazelbuild/rules_apple/doc/rules-apple_archive.md

 This rule uses the providers from the bundle target to construct the required metadata for the archive. iOS/tvOS/watchOS applications produce an `.ipa`;
 macOS applications produce a `.zip`.
+The archive target preserves the wrapped bundle target's debug providers and output groups so follow-on artifacts such as dSYMs and linkmaps remain available from the archive target.

 Example: